 Preparation

-- In a large bowl put all the brine ingredients.
-Stir well so the salt and sugar dissolve; you can do this with a fork or using a sauce whisk.
+- In a large bowl, add all the brine ingredients.
+Stir well so the salt and sugar dissolve; you can do this with a fork or with a sauce whisk.

 - Place the chicken leg quarters in the bowl with the brine so they are covered.
-Cover the bowl and refrigerate for a minimum of 4 hours (you can do this before going to bed and leave it overnight).
+Cover the bowl and refrigerate for at least 4 hours (you can do this before going to bed and leave it overnight).

 - Preheat the barbecue to medium-high heat and brush the grates with a little oil

-- Remove the chicken from the brine, pat dry with paper towels and season with salt and pepper to taste.
+- Remove the chicken from the brine, pat it dry with a little paper towel, and season it with salt and pepper to taste.

-- Place the chicken on the middle grate, close the barbecue lid and leave for 5–7 minutes.
-Turn all pieces over and leave again for 5 to 7 minutes with the barbecue covered.
+- Place the chicken on the middle grate, cover the barbecue, and leave for 5-7 minutes.
+Turn all the pieces over and leave them again for 5 to 7 minutes, with the barbecue covered.

-- After that time, move the chicken to the upper grate of the barbecue.
+- After the time is up, place the chicken on the upper grate of the barbecue.

-- Now place the Lodge dual-handle cast iron skillet on the barbecue, on the middle grate, and let it heat for about 5 minutes.
+- Now place the Lodge double-handled cast iron skillet on the barbecue, over the middle grate, and let it heat for about 5 minutes.

 - Add the oil and add the onion.
-Cook until it softens, add the chopped garlic and stir to combine.
+Cook until softened, add the chopped garlic, and stir to combine.

 - Add the peaches and let them cook until they begin to break down, stirring occasionally.

-- Stir in the ketchup, the vinegar, the brown sugar, the honey, the mustard and the paprika.
-If you’re using cayenne, add it now as well.
-Stir well so all the sauce ingredients come together and let it simmer until it thickens and starts to bubble (about 10 minutes).
+- Stir in the ketchup, vinegar, brown sugar, honey, mustard, and paprika.
+If you’re using cayenne, add it at this point too.
+Stir well so all the sauce ingredients combine and let it simmer gently until it thickens and starts to bubble (about 10 minutes).

-- Smash some of the peach slices and stir so they incorporate into the sauce.
+- Mash some of the peach slices and stir so they blend into the sauce.

 - Add the stock (if needed) and stir to mix it into the sauce.

-- When the sauce starts bubbling again, place the chicken in the skillet so it’s covered.
-Lower the heat and cook the chicken for a few minutes until done (internal temperature should be 74º C).
+- When the sauce starts bubbling again, place the chicken in the skillet so it is covered.
+Lower the heat and cook the chicken for a few minutes, until done (its internal temperature should be 74º C).

-- At this point, remove the chicken from the pan, place it back on the grill (skin side down), and let it cook until the sauce starts to caramelize and the edges are golden and crispy.
-Flip the thighs to finish cooking them on the other side.
-You should have them, more or less, about 3-5 minutes per side.
+- At this point, remove the chicken from the pan, place it back on the grill (skin-side down), and let it cook until the sauce starts to caramelize and the edges are golden and crispy.
+Turn the chicken thighs over to finish cooking them on the other side.
+You should cook them for about 3-5 minutes per side.

 - Place the chicken in the skillet and remove the skillet from the barbecue.
 Sprinkle with the chopped basil or parsley on top and serve immediately.